RaphTronic/Cable_Management_Drawer_Arm/README.md

 # Cable_Management_Drawer_Arm

-Fusion360 CAD model and 3D Printing files for a cable management arm for drawers.
+Fusion360 CAD model and 3D Printing files for a power cable management arm for drawers.
+It is inspired from server rack cable guides, and was optimized to handle use in a camper van.

 Details and instructions in this post: https://raphtronic.blogspot.com/2025/02/diy-swiveling-cable-guide-for-dawer-3d.html